selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 Worse than being blind is to not want to see.
 Write all the injustice in the dust, all the blessings in the marble !.
 You are not a billionaire if you can still count your millions.
-You are special in an Olympic kind of way.
+You are special in an Olympic kind of way.=-
 You can always learn something if you are not careful enough.
-You can not borrow a book that you love, you have to own it.
-You can not eat and keep the cake.
+You can not borrow a book that you love, you have to own it.=- You can not eat and keep the cake.
-You can not pretend to be honey if you're a bratwurst.
-You can start a war, but never stop if you want.
+You can not pretend to be honey if you're a bratwurst.=- You can start a war, but never stop if you want.
 You can't make an omelette without braking some eggs.
 You can't stop the wave, but you can learn to surf.
 You cannot be too careful in your choice of enemies.
-You catch fish with bait, people with words.
+You catch fish with bait, people with words.=
-You get old when the candles cost more than the birthday cake.
-You have to kiss a lot of frogs, before you find a prince.
+You get old when the candles cost more than the birthday cake.=- You have to kiss a lot of frogs, before you find a prince.
 You have to look up to see the stars.
-You have to reprimand a mistake with grace and confess with dignity.
-You know you are getting old, when people start saying how young you look.
+You have to reprimand a mistake with grace and confess with dignity.= You know you are getting old, when people start saying how young you look.
-You live because God wanted it, so show him it was a good idea.
-You look like you have the urgent need to tell me your name.
+You live because God wanted it, so show him it was a good idea.= You look like you have the urgent need to tell me your name.
 You should always hope for the best, but be prepared for the worst.
 You should benefit from your disadvantages.